How to Resolve NET::ERR_SSL_PROTOCOL_ERROR in Chrome?

 8. Take Care of Firewall and Antivirus Settings

 If you have an antivirus installed on your computer, it could be a less likely reason for the error.
-To fix the error, you can check the antivirus settings and make changes to see if it works.
-If it does not work, ensure that you revert back the changes to the original, as it might attract more issues.
+To fix the error, check the antivirus settings and make changes to see if it works.
+If it does not work, ensure that you revert the changes to the original, as it might attract more issues.

 Conclusion